jlu787/PlumJam2/ReadMe.txt

 Deliver the items to the goals
+Items can only be delivered to certain goals which may be different each level

 Raccoon will climb some walls and not others
 Raccoon can only hold one item at a time